fChristenson/Illithid-Imperatus/docs/modules/custom_spells.md

 ## Stun Aura
 <!-- h85555a33gc2b4g4b97g8408gb97b34937981 -->
 ## Summon Mindless Thrall

+Find a complete list of Thralls that can be summoned to your side [here][2].
 <!-- hf94294f8g773bg4f2cg8496g831a64e75089 -->
 ## Summon Thrall

+Find a complete list of Thralls that can be summoned to your side [here][2].
 <!-- h7f8e12aagddb8g4641gb6a1gf184dc10efdc -->
 ## Teleport Target
 <!-- h2651caaeg6f9ag401agb88cgf212a8e833e9 -->